hkotek/hkotek.com/research.md

 * The syntax and semantics of DP-internal "only." (with Michael Yoshitaka Erlewine)

+* Automaticity of second language acquisition of Japanese. (with Miwako Hisagi, Shigeru Miyagawa, and Ayaka Sugawara)

 Upcoming and recent conferences
 -------------------------------
 * Changes in automaticity of Japanese phonetic contrast using the mismatch field component.
-Biomag 2014, Halifax, Canada, August 2014. (with Miwako, Hisagi, Valerie Shafer, Shigeru Miyagawa, Ayaka Sugawara, and Dimitrios Pantazis)
+Biomag 2014, Halifax, Canada, August 2014. (with Miwako Hisagi, Valerie Shafer, Shigeru Miyagawa, Ayaka Sugawara, and Dimitrios Pantazis)

 * A new compositional semantics for wh-questions.
 Linguistic Society of America (LSA) 89, Portland, Oregon, January 2015.